fagan2888/NY311HolidayComplaints/README.md

-## 311 Holiday Noise Analyis
+## 311 Holiday Noise Analysis
-This repo contantins the notebook for the Data Clinic blog post of the same name.
+This repo contains the notebook for Data Clinic's blog XXXXX.

-To get it running, make sure that you have installed the following depenedencies
+To get it running, make sure that you have installed the following dependencies:

 ```bash
 pip install numpy pandas pystan fbprophet